DHEFL/DHEFL/non-IID_MNIST/README_partition.md

 ## Citation

-If you find this repository useful, please cite our paper:
+If you find this repository useful, please cite paper:

 ```
 @inproceedings{li2022federated,